 At Oaklands, the voice of the children is very important and so we have a School Council who help to inform us about many aspects of school life, and help us to make decisions about our school.
 Their work also enables them to have a say on matters in the wider community.

-We have an active group of school council members, made up of representatives from across the school.
-For children from the Chestnut Pathway classes, they will have been voted on to the school council by their peers.
-Some classes have two representatives who may take it in turns to attend our meetings.
+We have an active group of school council members, made up of representatives from the Chestnut Pathway classes and they will have been voted on to the school council by their peers.

 The School Council meets once a fortnight in the Head Teacher’s office.
 They discuss a range of issues, such as the school environment, the school lunches and the types of activities they enjoy.
 The group are encouraged to seek the ideas and opinions of the peers in their classes and they have clear rules about how to participate in the discussions.
 The meetings enable pupils to make a significant contribution to improving the ongoing life of the school.